nikeee/docfx-action/README.md

 # docfx-action
+> [!NOTE]
-This project is currently not actively maintained.
+> This project is currently not actively maintained.
 If you've got patches, we'd be happy to accept them.
+>

-We recommend using the fork by NUnit, which fixes a lot of stuff: https://github.com/NUnit/docfx-action
+> **We recommend using the fork by NUnit**, which fixes a lot of stuff: https://github.com/NUnit/docfx-action

 A GitHub action to run [DocFX](https://dotnet.github.io/docfx/) and generate a documentation site.